Tornado outbreak of April 15–16, 1998: Downtown Nashville–Mount Juliet, Tennessee

-This tornado, rated F3, touched down near the intersection of Charlotte Pike and Forty-Sixth Avenue and traveled directly through downtown Nashville.
+This intense and significant tornado touched down near the intersection of Charlotte Pike and Forty-Sixth Avenue and traveled directly through downtown Nashville.
 The tornado manifested itself as a large area of rapidly rotating rain curtains and dark clouds, rather than a traditional funnel.
 After crossing the Cumberland River, it passed through East Nashville, Donelson, and Hermitage before finally lifting northwest of Lebanon in extreme northern Wilson County.
 An ROTC student from Vanderbilt University was trapped under a fallen tree in Centennial Park and later died from his injuries.
 The tornado blew many windows out of office buildings.
 Many large buildings, including skyscrapers, were damaged.
 The TPAC building had over 100 windows blown out.
 30 small airplanes were damaged at Cornelia Fort Airport.
 35 total buildings in downtown Nashville were deemed structurally unsound after the tornado.
 The tornado blew down 3 construction cranes on the construction site of the Tennessee Oilers' football stadium near the Cumberland River, before crossing the river.
 Many signs were downed throughout downtown as well.

 The tornado continued east and hit the residential section of East Nashville.
 At least 300 homes were damaged in East Nashville, many of which lost a good part of their roofs, with a few destroyed.
 Trees were uprooted and telephone poles were knocked down in this area.
 A nursing home was hit and all the residents had to be evacuated.
 A church, which was well over 100 years old, received major damage.
 It then re-crossed the Cumberland River, where more trees were downed and more homes and other buildings were damaged across Donelson and Hermitage.
 Over a thousand trees were blown down at Andrew Jackson's home, The Hermitage.
 Some of those trees were well over 200 years old, with a few having been planted by Andrew Jackson himself.

 The tornado moved into Wilson County, downing many trees, power lines, and signs.
 Several homes suffered mostly roof damage in the area.
 A baseball field and a lumber yard were damaged in Mt.
 Juliet.
 Part of the roof was taken off a bank in Mt.
 Juliet as well.
 The tornado then continued across rural Wilson County and produced sporadic damage before it dissipated just south of the Cumberland River in extreme northern Wilson County.
 A 2013 reanalysis noted that tornado would have likely been rated EF2 if the Enhanced Fujita Scale was operational at that time.

 Nearly 22 years later, a long-tracked high-end EF3 tornado passed just north of Downtown Nashville just after midnight on March 3, 2020.
 That tornado moved along a more easterly path that intersected with the path of this tornado in East Nashville.
 It then continued east along Interstate 40 through Wilson and Smith counties.
 That tornado killed five people, injured 220, and caused $1.504 billion in damage, making it the 6th costliest tornado in US history.